Gagniuc/Delta-Memory-Force-2.0/bin/DMF V3.1 SETUP (2026)/README.md

 ## Why Windows displays this warning

-`DMF_3_0_Setup.exe` is distributed without a commercial digital signature.
+`DMF 3.1 Setup.exe` is distributed without a commercial digital signature.
 Because the installer is unsigned and has not yet built a Microsoft SmartScreen reputation, Windows may identify the publisher as **Unknown publisher** and temporarily block the application.

 This SmartScreen message does **not, by itself, mean that the program is malware**.
 It means that Windows cannot verify the publisher through a paid code-signing certificate.